-If you need some funding for your small business then you may be wondering where to start, as well as how to find, the best options and most competitive rates (especially when you’re browsing through small business loan options).
+If you need some funding for your small business then you may be wondering where to start, as well as how to find, the best options and most competitive rates (especially when you’re browsing through small business funding options).

 Indeed, getting funding for your startup can seem like a daunting task.
 At the same time, there are a variety of financing options available if you know where to look.
 Luckily, we’ve done the research for you.

-Where to Find Startup Loans in 2020
+Where to Find Startup Funding in 2020

 - Government financing.
 If you want to get your startup off the ground, you’ll be happy to learn that there are many different government financing options available.
-The Government of Canada, for example, offers several different types of small business loans.
+The Government of Canada, for example, offers several different types of small business funding.
 These vary depending on industry, demographics, and location.
-For example, loans range from the Aboriginal Business and Entrepreneurship Development financing to FACTOR funding for the sound recording industry – and lots of options in-between.
+For example, funding range from the Aboriginal Business and Entrepreneurship Development financing to FACTOR funding for the sound recording industry – and lots of options in-between.

 - Crowdfunding.
 Crowdfunding has become a popular way to obtain capital to start a new business in recent years.
 If you can motivate individual members of the crowd through an online crowdfunding portal to contribute to your idea, you can capitalize a new business or a new idea.
 What’s more, it’s the idea that motivates the crowd, not how many years you’ve been in business or your credit profile.
 Using sites like Kickstarter, IndieGoGo and specialized platforms like iFund Women (you guessed it: for female founders!) you can share information about your project and garner support from friends, family, and colleagues.
 Usually these sites take a fee for posting your project page, but the money you can raise will hopefully offset those fees.